introduction-to-python-2021-1/PythonFinalTask/FinalTask.md

 > rss_reader ...
 ```

-2. Make sure your second iteration works on a clean machie with python 3.8. (!)
+2. Make sure your second iteration works on a clean machine with python 3.8.
+   (!)
 3. Keep in mind that installed CLI utility should have the same functionality,
    so do not forget to update dependencies and packages.